diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 ![Navigation](images/filtersearch.png)

-With the combination of full-text search and facetted navigation, users have a simple mechanism at their disposal to discover interesting tables / views while at the same time being able to drill down and hone in quickly on interesting information.
+With the combination of full-text search and faceted navigation, users have a simple mechanism at their disposal to discover interesting tables / views while at the same time being able to drill down and hone in quickly on interesting information.

 The facets can be combined arbitrarily and always show the number of results that will be returned when selecting the facet.